Tsukumogami-Software/milou/README.md

 milou new -t product
 ```

-The product folders will contain data for your software, games or any other kind of products.
+The product folders will contain data for your software, games, or any other kind of product.
 Like for companies, write your content in the generated `data.yml` file in this directory.
 You can this [example](https://github.com/Tsukumogami-Software/milou/blob/main/data/product/data.yml) file as a reference.